ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 - Word/Powerpoint/Photoshop skills.
 - LaTex.
 - Painting skills.
-- Your reading club.
+- Your clubs.
+- Choir.
 - Math.
 If you are good at math, then that's a plus.
 But they are not definitely not looking at your great abstract algebra or topology skills.
 - Grades.
 They do look at your grades.
 But as long as it's not too bad, it's fine.

 I'm not saying that you shouldn't put those in your resume.
 But if you do, don't try to hilight it.
+Put it in as a place holder.

 Okay, now let's look at something that would be quite helpful:
 - Public Speaking skills.